anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 EE:
 : End entity, as defined in {{?RFC9483}}.
-  Typically a device or service that owns a public-private key pair for which it manages a public key certificate.
+  Typically, a device or service that owns a public-private key pair for which it manages a public key certificate.

 EE certificate:
 : the certificate of the EE signed by its owner (e.g., CA).